Ashokrawal/Cloud-Technology-for-Business/README.md

 1. Once Apache is installed, create a simple HTML file to serve
 2. Validating Web browser:
     To verify your web browser, navigate to http://your-ec2-public-ip.
     Example: http:// 52.87.221.177
-3.The "Welcome to BookShow! " message should be displayed.
+3. The "Welcome to BookShow! " message should be displayed.

 ![image](https://github.com/Ashokrawal/Cloud-Technology-for-Business/assets/169262551/fc1d4eef-ab91-4ffa-9fae-ad789c52256c)